glossary

 Aviator Sunglasses

-The classic is the Erik Estrada version as Francis "Ponch" Poncherello in CHiPs.
+The classic is the Erik Estrada version as worn by Francis "Ponch" Poncherello in CHiPs.
 Now there are slews of take-offs in everything from leather-coated wire to plastic frames from every designer.

 b